ruiamcosta/daily-diet-API/README.md

 # Ignite NodeJS Rocketseat
--Project developed as 'Challenge 02' of the Module 'Creating REST API with Node.js' at Rocketseat Ignite -The application consists of a RESTful API with Node.js for daily diet tracking -The application was developed with, eslint, dotenv, fastify, knex, zod sqlite, tsup to build the project the tests with vitest and supertest
+- Project developed as 'Challenge 02' of the Module 'Creating REST API with Node.js' at Rocketseat Ignite
+- The application consists of a RESTful API with Node.js for daily diet tracking
+- The application was developed with, eslint, dotenv, fastify, knex, zod sqlite, tsup to build the project the tests with vitest and supertest

-# Aplication rules
+## Aplication rules
 ### It should be possible to create a user
 ### It must be possible to identify the user between requests
 ### As refeições devem ser relacionadas a um utilizador